-Here are some facts to help you decide if buying a service contract, sometimes referred to as an "extended warranty," makes sense for you.
+Here are some facts from BoatUS to help you decide if buying a service contract, sometimes referred to as an "extended warranty," makes sense for you.

-Extended "warranties" you have to buy aren't really warranties; they're service contracts.
+FACT 1.
+Extended "warranties" aren't really warranties; they're service contracts.
 A true warranty offers broad coverage and has the weight of state and federal warranty laws behind it.
 Service contracts, on the other hand, are really insurance policies generally underwritten by third parties, not manufacturers, and are regulated as such in most states.

+FACT 2.
 Service contracts have limitations that true warranties don't.
-A service contract may cover a broken alternator ($650).
-But it probably won't cover consequential damage (when one part causes another to be damaged), so it won't pay if the alternator damages the engine control unit ($1,300), leaving an owner to pay the difference.
+A service contract may cover a broken alternator ($650), but it probably won't cover consequential damage (when one part causes another to be damaged).
+So, for example, it won't pay if the alternator damages the engine control unit ($1,300), leaving an owner to pay the difference.

+FACT 6.
 Service contracts are moneymakers for dealers.
-Some contract plans administered by independent companies allow retailers to mark up contracts more than 100 percent over the actual cost they pay to the service-contract company.
+Some contract plans administered by independent companies allow retailers to mark up contracts more than 100% over the actual cost they pay to the service-contract company.
 Don't forget, though, that service-contract prices are a negotiable part of the sale.

+FACT 9.
 You may be able to cancel the contract within 30 days of buying a boat.
 Typically, you'll pay a prorated amount plus a fee.
 Some companies apply the "rule of 78s," which is a complicated formula that ends up costing consumers big bucks.
 Review the company's contract to see how it works.

 Most defects in new boats and engines show up within the warranty period, so spending money up front on a service contract may not make sense.
 Consumers also need to look into the reliability history of their vessels and engines.
 Some models with higher-than-average problems might necessitate an extended warranty.